k8gb-io/k8gb/docs/exposing_dns.md

 # Exposing DNS UDP traffic for k8gb

-In order for k8gb to function properly, associated CoreDNS service deployed with k8gb needs be exposed for external DNS UDP traffic on cluster worker nodes.
+In order for k8gb to function properly, associated CoreDNS service deployed with k8gb needs to be exposed for external DNS UDP traffic on cluster worker nodes.

 Actual ways to achieve this depend on many factors, such as underlying infrastructure (cloud, on-prem, managed vs bare-metal setup), means to expose CoreDNS service (ClusterIP, LoadBalancer), type of load balancer or ingress controller used etc.